asing118/Covid-Project/README.md

 ## CLI based tool
 ### Requirements
-- Must have python3 and location of interpretr set in python path variable.
+- Must have python3 and location of interpreter set in python path variable.
 Use pip3 to install library functions not in your system.
 - Run the cli command from root of the project

 ### Data visualization